Bathurst 1000: Group C Era

 The race was extended from 500 miles to 1000 kilometres in 1973.
 The increased pace of the cars had resulted in the 500-mile race distance being achieved earlier each year, and since Australia had converted to the metric system the increased distance was considered more appropriate than 800 km for an endurance race.
 To reduce the threat to public safety, homologation rules were relaxed to permit certain modifications to the race cars.
 Ostensibly this removed the need to build batches of high speed road cars and improved the durability of the actual race cars.
 The Group E Series Production Touring Car regulations, which had applied to the 1972 race, were replaced by the new Group C Touring Car regulations for 1973.
-Upgrades were allowed to seats, lubrication systems, camshafts, carburettors, suspensions, brakes and wheel rim sizes.
-These changes advantaged the better resourced teams as a great deal of testing was now needed to optimize the performance of the race cars.
+Upgrades were allowed to seats, lubrication systems, camshafts, carburettors, suspension, brakes and wheel rim sizes.
+These changes advantaged the better-resourced teams, as a great deal of testing was now needed to optimize the performance of the race cars.
 Factory teams had the best access to improved components that were often not readily available to private competitors.